app-generator/docs-old/README.md

 ---
-description: App Generator - the official documentation.
+description: The official documentation of the service.
 ---

 # [AppSeed](https://appseed.us/)